werewolves-devs/Werewolf_Bot/management/usage.md

     get_user("248158876799729664")

 #### db_get(user_id,column)
 Find a certain aspect of a participant.
 Find out if they're enchanted, demonized, what their emoji is, how many amulets they carry, et cetera.
 It is SQL-injection proof, but will raise an error if **column** does not exist in the database.
-Read the subsection [link](#position) for the possible values for **column**.
+Read the subsection [position.py](#position) for the possible values for **column**.

-    db_get("")
+The **user_id** value can be either a string or an integer.
+If it cannot find the user, however, it will return None. **column** does need to be a string.

+    db_get("248158876799729664","enchanted")
+    db_get("248158876799729664","id") # Stupid, but who knows.
+Perhaps needed, at some point. db_get("248158876799729664","sleepers")
+    db_get("248158876799729664","uses")

 ### <a head="#position"></a>position.py